Placeholder text, please change

 If anyone would like to donate wish list items to our classroom, please use this Amazon link: https://www.amazon.com/hz/wishlist/ls/3RS691H76HBK0?ref_=wl_share

 Thank you all so much in advance for your continued support.
-It truly makes a difference in our school community!
+It truly makes a difference in our school community!!

-January 21 to January 24, 2025 Week at a Glance
+May 19 to May 23, 2025 Week at a Glance

 • Learning Objective: